How to Choose Between a Career as a Psychologist or Psychiatrist

 Psychiatrists must hold a medical degree and a license to practice.
 After earning a bachelor's, psychiatry students then enter medical school to earn their M.D., followed by a residency period.
 Residencies last around four years and entail formal practice as a physician under the supervision of licensed psychiatrists and other medical doctors.

-During residency, psychiatrists generally complete the designated number of required supervised practice hours as outlined by the state licensing board.
+During residency, psychiatrists complete the designated number of required supervised practice hours as outlined by the state licensing board.
 Exact requirements for earning licensure through the state board may vary from state to state, so candidates should check with their state board for guidelines.
-Upon completing residency and meeting licensure requirements, psychiatrists can apply for licensure and begin practice.
+After completing residency and meeting licensure requirements, psychiatrists can apply for licensure and begin practice.

 Now that you know more about what it takes to become a psychologist and a psychiatrist, you might wonder what careers graduates with these degrees ultimately pursue.
 Fortunately, both psychologists and psychiatrists qualify for a variety of career paths and work in many industries and environments.
 The sections below offer further information on careers in psychology.